Resilience for teams

 Building resilience workshop

-This workshop can be tailored to include employees, leaders, those who are self-employed or post-secondary students, or any combination of these groups.
-Participants engage in a journey of self-discovery while creating a plan to improve their resilience and developing healthy coping strategies for whatever life throws at them.
+This workshop can be tailored to any combination of groups.
+These include employees, leaders, those who are self-employed or post-secondary students.
+Participants engage in a journey of self-discovery while creating a plan to improve their resilience.
+They’ll develop healthy coping strategies for whatever life throws at them.

 Evidence for building team resilience

-• We know resilience protects against burnout: Moral distress was a significant predictor of all 3 aspects of burnout, and the association between burnout and resilience was strong.
-Greater resilience protected workers from emotional exhaustion and contributed to personal accomplishment (Rushton, Hylton, C., Batcheller, J., Schroeder, K. and Donohue, P., 2015).
+• We know resilience protects against burnout.
+Moral distress was a significant predictor of all 3 aspects of burnout.
+The association between burnout and resilience was strong.
+Greater resilience protected workers from emotional exhaustion and added to personal accomplishment (Rushton et al., 2015).

-• Building resilience is a preventive rather than reactionary strategy: A focus on the development of preventive strategies against psychological ill health and providing treatment as well as rehabilitation can help nurses manage psychological distress in the workplace (Olatunde, E.B., and Odusanya, O., 2015).
+• Building resilience is a preventive rather than reactionary strategy.
+A focus on the development of preventive strategies against psychological ill health, and providing treatment as well as rehabilitation can help nurses manage psychological distress at work (Olatunde & Odusanya, 2015).

-• Preparing employees for potentially stressful work situations builds their resilience to withstand them: Organizations need to acknowledge how perceptions of workplace hazards may reduce employees’ psychological health (McCaughey, D., Turner, N., Kim J., DelliFraine, J., and McGhan, G.E., 2015).
+• Preparing employees for potentially stressful work situations builds their resilience to withstand them.
+This shares how perceptions of at-work hazards may reduce employees’ psychological health (McCaughey et al., 2015).

-Share this webpage with anyone who manages, leads or supports a team of individuals to help them support the resilience, productivity, and well-being of their team.
+Share this webpage with anyone who manages, leads or supports a team of individuals.
+It can help them support the resilience, productivity, and well-being of their team.

 Related articles.articles